 - Hard protective solutions can impede or degrade public access and recreation along the shoreline by occupying beach area or tidelands and by reducing shoreline sand supply.
 Protecting the back of the beach with a protective structure, such as a seawall, ultimately leads to the loss of the beach as coastal erosion from sea level rise continues on adjacent unarmored sections.
-Where there is a protective structure the beach may drown and be lost; in contrast, where there is no hard protective structure, bluff erosion will continue and add sand supply to the beach. - Hard protective solutions can also fill coastal waters or tidelands and harm marine resources and biological productivity.
+Where there is a protective structure, bluff erosion will continue and add sand supply to the beach. - Hard protective solutions can also fill coastal waters or tidelands and harm marine resources and biological productivity.